RafaParkoureiro/Emotionverse/README.md

 - `emotionverse_features_advanced/`: Directory storing precomputed features
 - `best_sentiment_model.pkl`: Saved best-performing model
 - `sentiment_model_comparison_with_bert.csv`: Summary table of all results
+- `sentimentmodelfinetuned.ipynb`: Using a sentiment pre-trained model from hugging face and fine-tune it
+- `robertafinetuned.ipynb`: Using the roberta-base pre-trained model from hugging face and fine-tune it
 ---

 ##  How to Reproduce